 - Travel Writing: Guatemala & International Service

 - The Theory and Practice of Bioethics

 - Ireland in Film

 - Early Childhood Language and Literature

-Our J-Term offers students an opportunity for learning that develops and builds upon key components of the Loras experience including experiential learning, reflective thinking and small, effective learning environments.
-The breadth of January course offerings provides additional opportunities for students to truly explore the liberal arts.
-Local, domestic and international courses are all offered, so students have many options.
+January term offers students an opportunity for learning that develops and builds upon key components of the Loras experience including experiential learning, reflective thinking and small, effective learning environments.